SSG-DRD-IOT/lab-iot-automation/README.md

 ![](./images/admin-small.png)

-Before you can begin this lab, you must ensure that mongod service is running and install the custom administration web application.
+**Before you can begin this lab, you must ensure that mongod service is running and install the [custom administration web application](https://github.com/SSG-DRD-IOT/lab-admin-interface).**

+**You must also run the [initdb.js](https://github.com/SSG-DRD-IOT/lab-iot-automation/initdb.js) script to create the initial trigger rules in the database.**
 This web application will allow you to easily create, edit and delete triggers.
 Creating the trigger service and setting up a couple of triggers is the focus of this lab.

 ### Read the Introduction